sapics/ip-city/README.md

 You can store the database files in custom directory with the environment variable `GEOIP_DATADIR` or CLI parameter `--geoip_datadir=XXXXX`.
 For creating or updating the database files in custom directory, you need to run built-in updater as documented above with setting the environment variable `GEOIP_DATADIR` or CLI parameter `--geoip_datadir=XXXXX`.
-If you have no write-access to the `geoip-city` directory, it would be better to set the environment `GEOIP_TMPDATADIR` or CLI parameter `--geoip_tmpdatadir=YYYYY` for temporary directory when updating the database files.
+If you have no write-access to the `ip-city` directory, it would be better to set the environment `GEOIP_TMPDATADIR` or CLI parameter `--geoip_tmpdatadir=YYYYY` for temporary directory when updating the database files.

 ## License and EULA